Ohio Birth Defect Lawyer and Personal Injury Attorney reviews Prescription Drugs & Toxic Exposure Linked to Birth Defects

 Children are incredibly vulnerable to dangerous prescription drugs while developing in a mother’s womb.
 Unfortunately, several medications may interfere with proper development and contribute to various types of physical and mental birth defects.
 Some of these medications include the following:

-• SSRIs: antidepressants including Paxil, Lexapro, Prozac, and Zoloft
+• SSRIs: antidepressants including Paxil, Lexapro, Effexor, Prozac, and Zoloft

 • PPIs (prescription antacids): include Prilosec, Nexium and Prevacid